hsynercn/nestjs-demo-movie-app/README.md

 Deployed [link](https://hsyncercn-movie-app.herokuapp.com/api#)

 Currently, Heroku does not provide a free tier database service, additionally we don't have the full scale capability to verify new users.
-We depend on a basic user creation endpoint to new users.
+We depend on a basic user creation endpoint to add new users.
 Under these conditions I have decided to use a file based database on deployment environment, which will be destroyed after every deployment.
 App will be deployed with the current git repo state of the local Sqlite database.